luisangelsm/ableton-custom-midi-remote-control/README.md

 ## TODO

-- Add mappings to control the current track (volume, arm, etc).
-Work in progress, arm is already supported.
+- Add more mappings to control the current track.
+Arming and controlling the volume is already supported.